linsight/react-keyboard-event-handler/README.md

 ## Main features

-1. Supports combined keys ( e.g. CTRL + S )
+1. Supports combined keys ( e.g. CTRL + S and even CTRL + SHIFT + S )
 2. Supports multiple handler instances and provides an easy way to control the enable/disable status for each handler via props `isDisabled` and `isExclusive`.
 3. Provides easy-to-use key names and key alisa such as `numeric` and `alphanumeric` to free you from dealing with numeric key codes;
 4. Supports handling multiple keys (as an array) by one handler;